 - 47. Decides that the regime established by the Interim Regulations on Secondment of Staff to the Preparatory Commission adopted by decision PC.2/DC.6 of 30 June 2009 may no longer be used for the conclusion of new arrangements after adoption of its decision; - 48.
-Decides that personnel currently serving on secondment under the regime established by decision PC.2/DC.6 may continue to serve under that regime until the end of the secondment arrangement in place at the time of the Assembly's decision; - 49.
-Decides to replace the regime established by decision PC.2/DC.6 by the approach set out in paragraphs 25 to 41 of the report which would enable the Agency to meet a broad range of needs through a variety of mechanisms to be selected as appropriate based on the requirements of the parties concerned; - 50.
-Recognizes that secondment arrangements as described in paragraphs 25 to 27 of the report, leading to the appointment of seconded officials as staff members of the Agency with the same rights, duties and obligations as any other staff members, is a mutually beneficial arrangement for both the seconding entity and the Agency; - 51.
+Decides that personnel currently serving on secondment under the regime established by decision PC.2/DC.6 may continue to serve under that regime until the end of the secondment arrangements in place at the time of the Assembly's decision; - 49.
+Decides to replace the regime established by decision PC.2/DC.6 by the approach set out in paragraphs 25 to 31 of the report; - 50.
+Recognizes that secondment arrangements as described in paragraphs 25 and 26 of the report, leading to the appointment of seconded officials as staff members of the Agency with the same rights, duties and obligations as any other staff members, are mutually beneficial for both the seconding entity and the Agency; - 51.
 Takes note of the fact that staff regulation 5.1 and paragraph (c) Annex 1 to the Staff Regulations permit and regulate such secondment arrangements; - 52.
-Approves the introduction of a mechanism under which Members would make voluntary contributions to the Agency to finance the full cost of hiring and administering qualified staff members for periods of one year but not more than three years to perform services that are consistent with the objectives of the work programme and require resources not provided by mandatory contributions from Members; - 53.
-Endorses the practice of loan of personnel to the Agency, on a reimbursable or nonreimbursable basis, to perform services on projects that are consistent with the objectives of the work programme;
+Approves the introduction of a mechanism under which Members would make voluntary contributions to the Agency to finance the full cost of hiring and administering qualified staff members for periods of one year but not more than three years to perform services that are consistent with the objectives of the work programme and require resources not provided by mandatory contributions from Members;

-- 54. Authorizes the Director-General to conclude the above arrangements in accordance with the provisions of the present decision with governmental and non-governmental organizations active in renewable energy and other relevant fields, and with other entities having demonstrated expertise in renewable and other relevant fields, including universities, research institutions, as well as not-for-profit and for-profit entities, provided the safeguards specified in paragraph 44 of the report are put into place; - 55.
+- 53. Authorizes the Director-General to conclude the secondment arrangements described in paragraphs 25 to 31 of the report with public sector entities and international organizations; - 54.
+Encourages the Director-General to conclude loan arrangements with governments, and entities from a broad range of sources of personnel, including governments, governmental and non-governmental organizations, and any other entity having demonstrated in the field of renewable energy and other relevant fields, including universities, research institutions, as well as not-for-profit and for-profit entities, provided the safeguards set out in paragraph 44 of the report are put into place; - 55.
 Requests the Director-General to report to the Assembly at its third session, and thereafter on a biennial basis, on the implementation of its decision.